-Join Justin Seeley for an in-depth discussion in this video Networking with other LinkedIn users, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Networking with other LinkedIn users, part of Learning LinkedIn (2015).

 - One of the easiest ways to begin your networking on LinkedIn is to use the LinkedIn home page and news feed.
 In this movie, I'm gonna show you how to begin your networking on LinkedIn.
 Here I am on my home page, and you can get there by clicking the Home link up in the top left-hand corner.
 I'll close the rest of these tabs so that we don't have the distraction of all of this extra stuff going on.
 On my LinkedIn home page, you're gonna notice that there's a lot going on.
 At the top, I have some information about myself.
 I can also see Recent Activity by clicking this link here.
 It'll take me to see different things that I've done.